 - Avoid crowded spaces, for example avoid travelling at peak times.

 - Do not share or exchange personal belongings (such as cups) with others.

 Can I get any help with food and medicines if I’m shielding?

-- Contacting your pharmacy to ask them to help you find a volunteer (who will have been ID checked) or deliver it to you.
+- contacting your pharmacy to ask them to help you find a volunteer (who will have been ID checked) to deliver it to you.

 You may also need to arrange for collection or delivery of hospital specialist medication that is prescribed to you by your hospital care team.

 If you receive support from health and social care organisations, for example, if you have care provided for you through the local authority or health care system, this will continue as normal.
 Your health or social care provider will be asked to take additional precautions to make sure that you are protected.

 You can also get support from the NHS Volunteer Responders to help with your shopping.
 The scheme has volunteers who can collect and deliver shopping, medication or other essential supplies to those who are shielding.